Bash Brings Local Seafood and Music to Weeks Bay

-In addition to the seafood and music, several area restaurants will be serving delectable desserts, while local brewer Fairhope Brewing will introduce a signature beer just for “The Bash.”
+In addition to the seafood and music, several area restaurants will be serving delectable desserts, while local brewer Fairhope Brewing will have a signature beer just for “The Bash.”

 “The Bald Eagle Bash is a great family-friendly event that showcases local seafood and local musical talent in a setting that cannot be beat.”
 Ellis Allen, Weeks Bay Foundation Board Chairman said.
 “Many attendees come by boat and families fish off the pier while everybody enjoys the food, the music and the sunset.”

 Tickets are available online by clicking here.
 Beginning March 2, tickets will be available at The Fairhope Store, The Orange Beach Store, Weeks Bay Reserve and Weeks Bay Foundation.
-Tickets are $50 in advance and $50 at the gate.
+Tickets are $50 in advance and $55 at the gate.
 Children 10 and under are free.
 Free parking is available at the Weeks Bay Foundation site, with shuttles providing transportation to the event.